This webpage is for currently employed Tier One or Tier Two members (you were hired before August 29, 2003).

-As a public employee, additional avenues are available to you today:
+In addition to the SB 1049 voluntary contribution opportunity, as a public employee, additional avenues are available to you to save for retirement:

 Under such programs, you may be able to contribute the exact amount of money you are comfortable saving (rather than only 2.5% of your salary), and choose how you want that money invested.

-*The latest official actuarial valuation shows that PERS’ funded status including side accounts was 74.9% as of December 31, 2018.
-The December 31, 2019, actuarial valuation will be adopted in fall 2020.
+*The latest official actuarial valuation shows that PERS’ funded status including side accounts was 78.6% as of December 31, 2019.

-Information and details about Senate Bill 1049 implementation are subject to change.
+Information about Senate Bill 1049 implementation is subject to change.
 This information may not apply to all situations.